Maintenance Services Manager

 - the delivery of a wide-range of customer-facing services, including: contract management; estates and facilities relationships management; housekeeping and cleaning, business resilience, event management; reception helpdesk; university retail; business support; health and safety; and management information.

-- Recognised professional practitioner and management and/or service specialist with responsibility for the management of team members.
+- Recognised professional practitioner and management and/or service specialist with responsibility for the management of electrical maintenance team members.

 - Provide input to the design and development of service processes, techniques and deliverables for one or more service areas or projects.